zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 8-CCHN.md

 ### Discussion
 #### Humanitarian Negotiation vs. Traditional Negotiation
 ##### What is humanitarian negotiation?
+Negotiation isn't only for diplomats.
+It is necessary to manage advocacy and humanitarian principles.
 We don't negotiate on the law or compromise it, instead we focus on implementation and how to respect it.
 It's a set of interactions between a humanitarian organisation and – state or non-state – actors, both civilian and military, to an armed conflict aimed at:
 - Establishing organisations in conflict setting (maybe not only armed but also natural at the same time).
 	- Make actors understand what your organisation is, your purpose, etc... **E.g.** the ICRC isn't christian despite wearing a cross and doesn't provide humanitarian aid purely to server Swiss interests despite wearing their flag.
 - Ensuring access to vulnerable groups.